joepalermo/joepalermo.github.io/_posts/2021-03-28-the-state-of-artificial-intelligence.md

 By this definition, surpassing humans at any specific highly constrained task cannot demonstrate intelligence.
 This is because it is always possible to achieve better performance by hardcoding better priors or acquiring more experience at the task (which machines are very efficient at acquiring).

 In Chollet's paper he introduced a reasoning task that he believes gets at the core of the problem - The Abstract Reasoning Corpus (ARC).
 ARC tasks are visual puzzles that require generalizing from very few examples.
+The small size of the dataset is an important feature of the dataset because it means that one cannot hope to simply fit the dataset with a high capacity model and get good generalization results.
+With ARC, Chollet is trying to stimulate research in the development of new stronger priors that can enable generalization from smaller amounts of data.

 Another task I think could be interesting for this purpose is the general problem of theorem proving.
 There is a very limited body of existing formalized mathematics for neural theorem provers to learn from.
 Of course, mathematics is inherently computational and so in principle can be explored without limit by machines.
 However, the question of how to do open-ended exploration and learning in the mathematical domain is a very hard open problem, as the size of the state and action spaces is practically infinite.